 Living Up to Your Potential

 Each of us is born with potential to thrive.
-Not all of us, like my relative at the beginning, live up to that potential.
+Not all of us, like my one relative at the beginning, live up to that potential.
 The next picture shows your potential quality of life as an arrow stretching from left to right.

 The first person in the picture doesn’t live up to their potential because they haven’t directed their life.
 Their life quality, shown as a blue line, went forward, it went backward, curled around, and then sometime later in life mostly straightened up and made progress.
 The length of the line is the length of their life.
 The progress toward the right is the level of their life’s quality.
 Imagine with such a long life how they could have straightened it and made great progress.